 The patch: The patch is a small, tan piece of plastic that looks like a bandage.
 It also release a combination of estrogen and progestin, and you only need to change your patch once a week.
-The patch is made to stay in place even when you shower or go swimming or sweat.
+The patch is made to stay in place even when you shower, swim, or sweat.

 - Combined estrogen and progestin hormonal therapy may decrease or stop endo pain.

-- Most girls will only have 0–4 periods a year.
+- Most people will only have 0–4 periods a year.

-- Some young women prefer using the vaginal ring or patch because they don’t need to remember to take it every day.
+- Some young people prefer using the vaginal ring or patch because they don’t need to remember to take it every day.

 Possible side effects:

 - Spotting or breakthrough bleeding is common especially if you are skipping your periods, but the spotting should decrease over time.

 - Some occasional break through bleeding is common with all hormonal treatments.

 - Break through bleeding may be more common if you miss or take your pill late (greater than 20 minutes).
 A tight dosing schedule will help reduce and/or eliminate break through bleeding, try setting an alarm.
 If you experience break through bleeding every 1-3 months and you have not missed any pills or taken any doses late, talk to your health care provider.